bcorner13/artifactory/README.md

 # Recipes
 * artifactory::default - Installs Artifactory
 * artifactory::apache-proxy - Setup Apache reverse proxy in front of Artifactory
+* artifactory::_apt_install - This is intended to be used internally by the default recipe.
+This will install the apt repository, build the indexes, and install artifactory on either Debian or Ubuntu
+* artifactory::_rpm_install - This is intended to be used internally by the default recipe.
+This will install the yum repository, and install artifactory on any rhel flavor
+* artifactory::_rpm_install - This is intended to be used internally by the default recipe.
+This will install the yum repository, and install artifactory on any rhel flavor

 # Author

 * Author:: Avishai Ish-Shalom (<avishai@fewbytes.com>)
 * Author:: Eric Helgeson (<erichelgeson@gmail.com>)
 * Author:: Ronald Chmara (<ronabop@gmail.com>)
+* Author:: Bradley Corner (<bradley.corner@greensky.com>)